PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- He had grown strong with an unknown dark power
 	- Hrothgar overpowered and killed Draven, took his flaming sword
 	- Varyn used most of his remaining power to heal Draven, but didn't have enough left to return his memories.
-	- Varyn is now weak and near powerless
+	- Varyn is now old, weak, and near powerless

 **Story**
 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
-	- Can store Draven's memories?
 - Artifact 2
 	- Compass pointing to Temple of the Endless Rage
 - Villains